 This vegan banana bread is a simple classic recipe that's easy to make and will yield a delicious loaf of banana-powered happiness.
 Feel free to add your favourite mix-ins or toppings to this one.
-We like it simple, basic and with a strong banana flavour.
+We like it simple, basic, moist, and with a strong banana flavour.

 Every food blogger does their own recipe of vegan banana bread throughout their blogger life.
 The thing is, banana bread is one of those cakes that everyone really loves and everyone makes their own version of it.

 Recently though, we've been struggling to get a piece of vegan banana bread that was not somehow customized.
 While we love banana bread with add-ins (chocolate, walnuts, coffee, homemade vegan nutella, etc) today we were craving for a classic one, full of banana flavour, firm but moist, and with some bite.